jessonfoo/homebrew-desc/README.md

     abnfgen: Quickly generate random documents that match an ABFN grammar
     aescrypt: Program for encryption/decryption
     ...<way too much output>

+If you want to search only names or only descriptions, `brew desc` has you covered.
+Use the `-n` or `--names` flag to search only names.
+Use `-d` or `--desc` to search only descriptions.

 ## Installation